-For a hand down slide, you get real low on your board and put your gloved hand on the ground to take some of your weight off the wheels.
-Meanwhile your other hand grabs the board’s edge and pulls it hard in a tight turn to bring the board sideways across the slope.
+For a hand-down slide, you get really low on your board and put your gloved hand on the ground to take some of your weight off the wheels.
+Meanwhile, your other hand grabs the board’s edge and pulls it hard in a tight turn to bring the board sideways across the slope.

 We won’t go into the details of sliding in this post, but be aware it’s an important step in your progress as a beginner longboarder, as sliding will help you take your riding to the next level.

 Longboarding tip #13: abide by the unwritten rules

 The last tip I’ll mention is about the longboarding etiquette and common sense safety and courtesy behavior you should adopt when skating.

 When riding amongst cars on open roads, make sure to keep your lane and respect traffic signs (stop signs, traffic lights, pedestrian crossings, speed limitations etc) just like you would when driving.
 More about longboarding safety.